 3. Study in Poland

 Poland has seen a surge in international students.
-If you see the stats for the last five years, there’s a growth of 78%.
+The stats for the last five years show a growth of 78%.

 The reasons are simple.